LokeshNagireddy/docker-kubernetes-practice/Dockerfiles/docker-file.md

 ```

 * RUN : RUN instruction is used to install software, packages and other tasks.
 It runs at the time of image building.
+* CMD : CMD is the instruction that runs the container.

+### Difference between RUN and CMD
+* RUN Command is used at the time of image creation
+* CMD is used to run the container